How we keep your story.

 What we collect

 When you sit down by the fire, your browser generates a random session identifier — a string of letters and numbers, with no connection to your name, email, or any other personal information.
-That identifier is sent to our server alongside three kinds of events:
+That identifier is sent to our server alongside eight kinds of events:

-• Scene views.
+- Scene views.
 Which episode and which scene you reached, with a timestamp.
 This lets us understand which beats are hardest to sit through and which decisions are hardest to make.

-• Decisions.
+- Decisions.
 Which choice you picked at each decision point, and the risk delta it carried.
 This lets the product eventually show you comparative analytics — “you picked C; 12% of viewers did” — so you can understand where your instincts land relative to others.

-• Outcomes.
+- Outcomes.
 Which ending you landed on.
 The same as above but for the final scene of each episode.

 What we don’t collect

-• No name.
+- No name.
 No email.
 No phone number.
 No mailing address.

-• No IP address is stored alongside your events.
+- No IP address is stored alongside your events.

-• No demographic data.
+sessionStorageandlocalStorageto remember which cases you’ve closed, your mute preference, and whether you’ve already lit the fire.
+None of that information leaves your device. - No demographic data.
 No inferred age, gender, income, or location beyond the Connecticut framing already baked into the product.

-• No microphone or camera access.
+- No microphone or camera access.
 The audio in the product plays one way — out of your speakers.

 Why we collect what we collect